Abrinca/arx-tools/README.md

 └── FAM3257.gff
 ```

-The next step might be to import these genomes into the OpenGenomeBrowser folder structure like this:
+The next step might be to import these genomes into the Arx folder structure like this:

 ```shell
 import_genome --import_dir=/path/to/outdir --organism FAM3257 --genome FAM3257